If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 The original Bungy site is still in operation.
 However, if you’re brave enough you can head up the completely terrifying Nevis Bungy which is stomach-churning 134 meters high.

-If you’re here in the winter months then you can head up to the Remarkables for some skiing and snowboarding.
+If you’re here in the winter months then you can head up to the snow capped mountains of the Remarkables for some skiing and snowboarding.

-Of course, no mention of Queenstown would be complete with a mention to the institution that is Fergburger.
+Of course, no mention of Queenstown would be complete with a mention of the institution that is Fergburger.

 Be sure to add these epic things to do in Queenstown to your New Zealand itinerary!